Fabrizio-Caruso/CROSS-LIB/README.md

 4. *Cross Bomber* is a third "universal" 8-bit game that can also be compiled on a multitude of 8-bit computers and consoles.
 It is a mini-game and clone of Air Attack (aka Blitz).
 So it requires much less memory than "Cross Chase".
 Its code is almost entirely in a single file.
 It uses pre-shifted tiles to produce smoother movements on graphics-enabled targets.
+5. *Cross Snake* is a fourth "universal" 8-bit game.
+Its size is similar to Cross Chase and can be run on an unexpanded Commodore 16 or a Commodore Vic 20 with +8k memory expansion.
+It a my personal re-interpretation of Nibbler (arcade game) to which I have added more game elements.

 -------------------------------------------